brimdata/rayzar/README.md

 There are two key problems with the static approach.
 First, you don't generally know how to choose N so it's unreasonable to ask the user to specify this.
-And second, the key space is replicated over each node making the tables inefficient and larger than they need to be.
+And second, partitioning the work by time means the key space is replicated over each node making the tables inefficient and larger than they need to be.

 A solution to these problems is, firstly, to fork a new worker only after the aggregation table gets too big (thus providing scale-out memory along with